ChandlerKilpatrick1/ChatGPTplugin-GamingInfo/README.md

 4. Select "Develop your own plugin"
 5. Enter in `localhost:5003` since this is the URL the server is running on locally, then select "Find manifest file".

+If you run into OpenAPI API key issues, run `export OPENAI_API_KEY=sk.....` in the terminal.

 The plugin should now be installed and enabled!
 You can start with a question like "What is on my todo list" and then try adding something to it as well!

 ## Getting help